Views: 13 Author: Wang Publish Time: 2025-08-11 Origin: Site

 Certifications: Ensure the manufacturer can provide necessary certifications mandated by the project or end-user specifications.

 We source prime-grade materials exclusively, with the PMI verification standard on all alloy fittings.
-Our state-of-the-art forging presses and CNC machining centers ensure dimensional accuracy per ASME B16.11 Class 3000, 6000, and 9000.
+Our forging presses and CNC machines ensure accurate sizes.
+They meet ASME B16.11 Class 3000, 6000, and 9000 standards.
 Our certifications include ISO 9001, PED, and compliance with NACE, NORSOK, and API standards.

 Trusted by leading OEMs and engineering contractors worldwide for consistent quality, on-time delivery, and technical support.

-Available primarily as equal or reducing tees in various pressure classes, their advantages in strength, leak-tightness, and space efficiency make them indispensable in sectors like oil and gas, chemicals, and power.
+You can find these tees mainly as equal or reducing types in different pressure classes.
+Their strength, leak-tightness, and space efficiency make them essential in industries like oil and gas, chemicals, and power.
 When selecting a socket weld tee, careful consideration of service conditions, pressure ratings, material compatibility, and required certifications is vital.

 Welcome to learn more about JN products.